 Many of the music royalty listings on Royalty Exchange list the length of ownership for investors as “35+ Years”.
 This is because a US copyright holder is able to reclaim some assigned rights after 35 years.
 Only US rights may be reclaimed; international rights cannot be reclaimed and therefore can last 70 years after the death of an author.
 Read on to learn more about copyright reclamation and length of ownership.

 Most recorded music in the US is subject to dual copyrights -- one copyright for a song (lyrics, melody) and one copyright for a recording of a song.
 The length of ownership for a song copyright depends on whether the song was copyrighted before or after 1978.
 If a song was copyrighted in or after 1978, the copyright is valid for the life of the author plus 70 years.
-For more information about copyrights, visit our guide to Copyrights.
-For more information about copyrights as they pertain to the music industry, visit our guide to Music Royalties.

 The following is quoted from Alter and Kendrick's Guide to Copyright Duration: "Works created and copyrighted (that is, registered or published) prior to January 1, 1978, are protected for 95 years from the date the copyright was originally secured (95 years from the earlier of the registration or publication).
 The 95-year period is divided into an initial term of 28 years and a renewal term of 67 years.1 Works created prior to January 1, 1978, that were neither copyrighted nor fell into the public domain before that date are protected for the life of the author plus 70 years, provided (i) in no event shall the term of the copyright in such a work expire before December 31, 2002, and (ii) if such a work is published on or before December 31, 2002, the term of the copyright shall not expire before December 31, 2047.